Close Menu

 National Parks and Nature Reserves

-Yugoslavia has several stunning national parks and nature reserves, such as: (See Also: Is it Safe to Visit Turkey After Earthquake?
-Traveler’s Guide)
+Yugoslavia has several stunning national parks and nature reserves, such as: (See Also: Is It Safe To Visit Mexico City 2025?
+A Traveler’s Guide)

 • Plitvice Lakes National Park (Croatia): a UNESCO World Heritage Site featuring turquoise lakes and waterfalls.